Dry Eye Syndrome: What Causes It, What It Feels Like, and How to Treat It

 How Do Tears Work?

-Types of Dry Eye Disease
+Types of Dry Eye Syndrome

 If you’re experiencing dry eyes, you might want to find answers to your question - why do my eyes hurt?
 This syndrome has different types, and knowing the differences can help you identify the necessary actions to address your condition properly.